apepper/trestus/README.rst

 Why?
 ----

-Because you should be informing your customers of outages and issues affecting the services they use, and Trello is a rvery fast and easy to use interface for defining outages and investigations through kanban cards/lanes.
+Because you should be informing your customers of outages and issues affecting the services they use, and Trello is a very fast and easy to use interface for defining outages and investigations through kanban cards/lanes.

 How does it work?
 -----------------